Zecheng Dou betting profile: Sony Open in Hawaii - PGA TOUR

 Dou's advanced stats and rankings

-- Dou has an average of -0.209 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles with his driving performance.

-- His Strokes Gained: Approach the Green average of -0.426 over his last five starts shows challenges with iron play and approach shots.

-- Around the greens, Dou has averaged -0.293 Strokes Gained in his past five tournaments, while his putting has also been below tour average at -0.293.
+- Around the greens, Dou posted a -0.293 Strokes Gained: Around-the-Green average in his past five starts, while his -0.293 Strokes Gained: Putting mark highlights areas for improvement.

-- Overall, Dou's total Strokes Gained average of -1.222 over his last five starts reflects areas for improvement across all aspects of his game.

 All stats in this article are accurate for Dou as of the start of the Sony Open in Hawaii.